-Domestic violence covers a range of behaviours including physical, emotional, sexual and financial abuse, within all types of relationships.
+Domestic abuse covers a range of behaviours including physical, emotional, sexual and financial abuse, within all types of relationships.
 This can include threats, constant criticism, isolation, money being controlled and forced sex.

 If you are being abused it is useful to talk to someone about what has happened, even if you do not want to do anything about it.
 Often it is helpful to speak to someone and get some support for yourself.
 Getting someone to record the incidents will help you in the future if you do decide to take action.